A general health form is required for each camper, which includes the doctor’s contact information. A health form is available HERE.

 Campers will not be able to make or receive phone calls.
 PLEASE DO NOT SEND CELL PHONES OR ELECTRONIC DEVICES SUCH AS TABLETS WITH YOUR CAMPER!
 If there is a problem concerning your camper, the Camp Director will contact you.
 In the event of an emergency at home, be prepared to leave a message for the Director or Office Manager and your call will be returned as soon as possible.
 If you have questions about camp, please contact us during our normal business hours: 8AM-5PM, Mon-Fri.
 Emergency: (844) 465-7866 OR call the Director, Jim Austin at (423) 202-1655.

 Birthdays are special occasions at camp!
-To assure a celebration please alert the Camp Director and counselors on registration date.
+To assure a celebration please alert the Camp Director, Registrar and/or counselors on registration date.

 Campers are expected to behave in a socially acceptable manner.
 Disruptive behavior that continues to occur and impairs the ability of other campers to enjoy themselves will not be tolerated.
 The Director may send disruptive campers home.
 Please review this information with your camper so camp is enjoyable experience for everyone present.

 Meals at camp are nutritionally balanced and prepared by qualified, experienced staff.
 Snacks are also provided!
-Please do not send snacks with your camper – food is not allowed in the cabins.
+Please do not send snacks with your camper – food is not allowed in the cabins for sanitary reasons.
 Any dietary restrictions (allergies or otherwise) should be noted on the registration form.
-We can accommodate most food allergies (gluten free, lactose intolerance, nut free).
+We can accommodate most food allergies (gluten-free, lactose-intolerance, nut-free).
 If your camper has a dietary restriction, please indicate this when registering for camp so that we can anticipate the need.

 Homesickness is a natural feeling that many campers experience.
 Usually the feeling passes in a couple of days and the camper enjoys the rest of their session.
 If a camper becomes homesick, the staff is supportive and helpful in overcoming these feelings, and encourages the other campers to be as well.
 Parents and friends can write cheerful letter of support and encouragement to help them enjoy their stay at camp.
 Extra special letters with comics, jokes, puzzles, etc. can be sent.
 Avoid writing about stressful events at home; concentrate instead on questions about camp activities, buddies, food and weather.
 We encourage you to send mail before a camper arrives or bring it on registration day.
 Since talking with parents directly via phone increases a camper’s homesickness, we do not allow a phone call between you and camper.
 If homesickness continues for an extended period of time, the Camp Director will notify you by phone.